Prairie School: History

-The Prairie School attempted to develop an indigenous North American style of architecture that did not share design elements and aesthetic vocabulary with earlier styles of European classical architecture.
-The World's Columbian Exposition (Chicago World's Fair) of 1893 aimed to herald the city of Chicago's rebirth after the Great Chicago Fire of 1871.
-Unlike the Greek and Roman classicism widely seen in buildings at the fair, many of the Midwestern architects of what would become the Prairie School sought to create new work in and around Chicago that would display a uniquely modern and authentically American style inspired by the American landscape.
+The World's Columbian Exposition (Chicago World's Fair) of 1893 aimed to herald the city's rebirth after the Great Chicago Fire of 1871.
+Unlike the Greek and Roman classicism widely seen in buildings at the fair, many of the Midwestern architects of what would become the Prairie School sought to create new work in and around Chicago that would display a uniquely modern and distinctly American architectural style inspired by the American landscape.

 The name reflects the dominant horizontality of Prairie style buildings, which echoes the wide, flat, treeless expanses of the Midwestern United States.
 Author Wilhelm Miller may have been the first to coin "the prairie spirit in landscape gardening" in 1915 to refer to Midwestern landscape architecture that differed from European styles.
-The most famous proponent of the style, Frank Lloyd Wright, promoted an idea of "organic architecture," (p.
-53) asserting that a structure should look as if it naturally grew from the site; in Wright's words, buildings that appeared as if they were "married to the ground" (p.
-53).
+The most famous proponent of the style, Frank Lloyd Wright, promoted an idea of "organic architecture", asserting that a structure should look as if it naturally grew from the site; in Wright's words, buildings that appeared as if they were "married to the ground".
 Wright also felt that a horizontal orientation was a distinctly American design motif since the younger country had much more open land than many highly urbanized European nations.